errotu/digital-vernisage/README.md

 You are now able to connect via the [Phonegap Developer App](https://play.google.com/store/apps/details?id=com.adobe.phonegap.app).
 Scan some of the Sample QR Codes.

+### Android
+To run the App on your Android device connect it via USB.

+    phonegap run android

 ## Sample QR Codes
 Take care of the world, you have only this one!